 Step 1 – Add SEO Features to your site.

 For those not all that interested in SEO but still want to take advantage of SEO, there are SEO plugins that will help you get the basics of SEO setup on your blog.
 For free and premium themes that do not have SEO options, there are some great plugins out there that will give you all the options you need to get found by the search Engines.
 NOTE: Only use one of these.
 Using more than one may cause all sorts of issues.

 Step 2 – Add Advanced SEO Features to Your Site

 For those that are looking for more SEO features or advice on the content side of your articles, you can purchase advanced premium SEO plugins that will analyze your content and provide advice on how to make it better for the search engines to find you.
 If you are using the SEO plugin by Yoast, you won’t need these advanced plugins.
 It has the SEO content built right into the plugin.
 If you are not using the Yoast plugin, check out these great premium plugins.
 I have used both the Yoast plugin and the premium ones and it works just as well as the premiums.
-NOTE: Only run one of these plugins, except Keyword Winner.
-They basically do the same thing.
+NOTE: Only run one of these plugins, they basically do the same thing.